 The Content Information is that information which is the original target of preservation.
-It consists of the Content Data Object (Physical Object or Digital Object, i.e., bits) and its associated Representation Information needed to make the Content Data Object understandable to the Designated Community.
-For example, the Content Data Object may be an image that is provided as the bit content of one CD-ROM file together with other files, on the same CD-ROM, that contain Representation Information.
+It has associated Representation Information which is needed to make the Content Data Object understandable to the Designated Community.
+For example, the Content Data Object may be an image that is provided as the bit content of one file.
+Other files would contain Representation Information.